LIQUOR LICENSING > RETAIL LIQUOR MERCHANT’S LICENCE

 The applicant must also show that the operation of the licence would not cause undue offence, annoyance, disturbance, or inconvenience to those who work, worship, or reside in the area or that the safety or welfare of children attending kindergarten or school in the vicinity of the proposed licensed premises would not be prejudiced.

-An applicant must satisfy the licensing authority that they are fit and proper persons to hold a licence and will need to complete a Personal Information Declaration.
+An applicant must satisfy the licensing authority that they are fit and proper persons to hold a licence and will need to complete a Personal Information Declaration (PDF 120KB).

 Relevant knowledge, skills and experience, the results of a police check and creditworthiness will be taken into consideration.